Goal theory

 Goal theory is the label used in educational psychology to discuss research into motivation to learn.
 Goals of learning are thought to be a key factor influencing the level of a student's intrinsic motivation.

+Goal Setting Theory

+Goal setting theory has to do with the relationship between goal determination (goal setting) and behavior, with learners' selection of goals, the degree of motivation for fulfilling the goals, and the likelihood of the fulfillment of the goals being in the spotlight.
+This theory is composed of two main components as follows: the individuality and difficulty of the goal, and the effort one needs to fulfill the objectives.
+Goal-setting theory refers to a direct relationship between written goals and performance.

 Main axes

 Research in goal theory has identified the following dichotomies:

 Task/ego involvement

 A student is described as task-involved when they are interested in the task for its own qualities.
 This is associated with higher intrinsic motivation.
 Task-involved students are less threatened by failure because their own ego is not tied up in the success of the task.

 A student who is ego-involved will be seeking to perform the task to boost their own ego, for the praise that completing the task might attract, or because completing the task confirms their own self-concept (e.g. clever, strong, funny etc...).
 Ego-involved students can become very anxious or discouraged in the face of failure, because such failure challenges their self-concept.